-A few things that can draw in termites to your property include:
+A few things that can draw termites to your property include:

-Once they have found their way into your yard, those termites will seek out structural wood that has been softened where they can tunnel into the wood of your home.
+Once they have found their way into your yard, those termites will seek out structural wood that has been softened, which they use to tunnel into the wood of your home.

 Where are termites commonly found?

 As their name suggests, subterranean termites establish their colonies in underground nests which they typically create in close proximity to a wood source, like your home!
 To gain access to the wood of the structures they invade, these termites create shelter tubes out of soil and wood along the ground and up the sides of those structures until they find an area of softened wood they can tunnel into.
-When termites invade homes and businesses, they are typically found on the basement and ground level of those buildings.
+They are typically found in the basement and ground-level floors of buildings they inhabit.

 How do I get rid of termites?

-If you find termites eating through the walls of your home or business, it’s time to call the professionals here at Green Pest Management.
+If you find termites eating through the walls of your home or business, it’s time to call the termite control professionals at Green Pest Management.
 Our solutions are designed to quickly and effectively deal with termites in the least invasive way possible.
-All it takes is a phone call and a visit from one of our trained pest technicians here at Green Pest Management and we'll have your property well on its way to becoming and remaining termite-free.
+All it takes is a phone call and a visit from one of our trained exterminators and we'll have your property well on its way to becoming and remaining termite-free.
 In fact, it’s our guarantee!